Sows

 During the critical phase of the first week post-weaning, piglets undergo significant development in their digestive physiology.
 With the transition from a liquid-based diet to plant proteins, they face new challenges, including the absence of lactogenic immunity and exposure to unfamiliar bacterial pathogens.
 Acidifying the water can be beneficial in this context as it helps lower the pH of the digestive tract contents.
 By doing so, it assists in combating bacterial colonization and mitigating potential health issues that could affect the pig’s well-being.

-Implementing a rigorous cleaning and disinfection program between batches of pigs is crucial to prevent the transmission of diseases from one group to the next.
-To make sure no organic and or inorganic material will interfere with the disinfection process, foam cleaning must be done prior to disinfection.
-Foam actively penetrates and breaks down contamination and reduces pathogen pressure.
+Implementing a rigorous cleaning and disinfection program between batches in the farrowing pen is crucial to prevent disease transmission from one group to the next and to give piglets the best possible start.
+To ensure that disinfection is fully effective, thorough foam cleaning must be done first, as foam actively penetrates and breaks down contamination while reducing pathogen pressure.

-The first week post-weaning is a crucial period for the development of a pig’s digestive physiology.
-During this time, piglets undergo a dietary transition from a liquid-based diet to one that includes plant proteins.
-In this phase, water assumes a vital role in various essential processes within the pig’s body.
-These processes include thermoregulation, feed digestion, nutrient transport, and the elimination of waste products.
+The first week post-weaning is a crucial period for the development of a piglet’s digestive system.
+As they transition from a liquid diet to one containing plant proteins, water plays a vital role in thermoregulation, feed digestion, nutrient transport, and waste elimination.
+To support this, drinking systems must remain clean and free of pathogens.

 Organic acids are commonly used in swine production to acidify drinking water, serving the purpose of inhibiting bacterial growth in the gastrointestinal (GI) tract.
 This acidification not only reduces bacterial proliferation but also aids in enhancing protein digestion and promoting optimal gut health.
 This is achieved by maintaining the natural low pH levels in the stomach and small intestines.